I'm trying to like Beethoven's Great Fugue.

 I have listened to it a few times, and am growing confused as to whether I like it or not.
 Why is this?
 Since when does one have to wonder whether one likes something or not?

 I am afraid to keep listening to the Great Fugue.
-I would come to like it, whether it is great art, or whether it is pretentious garbage.
-That would not rule out any of my theories.
+I would come to like it, whether it is great art or pretentious garbage.
+That wouldn't rule out any of my theories.

 How can I figure out which it is before listening to it repeatedly?